 Walking is simply one of the best forms of exercise for a person of any age.
 Walking is free and can be done at any pace.
 Seniors can walk together to not only exercise but engage in social activity at the same time.
 Taking the time to walk enhances a senior’s physical strength and emotional strength as well.
 Walking helps not only build muscle, but it helps improve joints, circulation, and digestion.
 Every person can benefit from this free and easy activity that can be done at their own pace.

-At Rocky Mountain Assisted Living, we want to take care of all aspects of your loved one, including their physical health.
+At Rocky Mountain Assisted Living, such as our nursing home in Lakewood, we want to take care of all aspects of your loved one, including their physical health.
 We work with you to create a plan full of activities they will enjoy and will continue to participate in for their own physical well-being.
 To see if we are a good fit for your elderly loved one, contact us at 303-569-4296 or visit us online today.